diodelass/Teamech-Desktop/README.md

 # Teamech
 ## A Simple Application Layer for the Intranet of Things

-## Notice: This repository is deprecated in favor of [Teamech 0.7](https://github.com/diodelass/teamech).
+## Notice: This repository is deprecated in favor of the [Teamech library](https://github.com/diodelass/teamech).

 ## Overview
 See also: main documentation on the